OTSoft: Optimality Theory Software

 UCLA

-Download current version
+Download version 2.5

 OTSoft was programmed primarily by Bruce Hayes, with contributions by Bruce Tesar and Kie Zuraw.